Open a Branch in Canada

-Applicants must belong to a parent company that is well-established and they must have the required tax documents and financial reports to prove this.
+Applicants must belong to a parent company that is well-established and they must have the required tax records and financial reports to prove this.

-Though it is not required to open a similar office in Canada, it must be related to the parent company and one executive can be brought from outside to run the company.
+Though it’s not required to open a similar office in Canada, it must be related to the parent company and one executive can be brought from outside to run the company.

 Benefits of Intra-Company Transfer permit

-- The processing time for the ICT is faster because it does not require a LMIA.
+- The processing time for the ICT is lesser because it doesn’t require a LMIA.

-- The work permit issued under the ICT is of longer duration (5-7 years) while standard work permits are valid for only up to four years.
+- The work permit issued under the ICT is of longer duration (5-7 years) while standard work permits are valid for only up to 4 years.

 - The ICT can be used in the future to apply for permanent residency.

-- Ease of application compared to provincial entrepreneur programs.
+- It has more ease of applying compared to provincial entrepreneur programs.
 Applicant only needs to show the relationship with the parent company and can change the investment amount and hiring plans later.

 - Provides access to a diverse labor pool and makes immigration easier for a company’s current and future employees.